LaietiMcLean/LaietiMcLean/README.md

-# Hi there, my real name is Laia Marco 👋
+# Hi there!
+My real name is Laia Marco 👋

 ## About me